amichne/kapture/docs/configuration.md

 The binary lands at `cli/build/native/nativeCompile/kapture` (or `kapture.exe` on Windows).

-3. Drop the binary onto your `PATH` (e.g. `/usr/local/bin/kapture`) and reuse the shim listed above, swapping the `java -jar …` invocation for the native binary path.
+3. Drop the binary onto your `PATH` (e.g. `/usr/local/bin/kapture`) and reuse the shim listed above, swapping the `java -jar …` commandInvocation for the native binary path.

 ## Usage